bapthub/config_files/vscode/README.md

 touch .vscode/ssm_newline.json
 ```

-3. Fill the files with the content with the macros
+3. Fill the files with the content of the macros

 4. In Vscode : ctrl + shipt + P